 Upper and lower back pain

-Injury often bruises, swells and fires the surrounding soft tissue.
+Injury often bruises, swells, and fires the surrounding soft tissue.
 If a cooling agent is used to reduce swelling and inflammation, blood vessels are constrained, and blood flow is reduced.
-The heat of skin falls, and endings of the nerves are numbed which makes the pain less intense.
+The heat of the skin falls, and the endings of the nerves are numbed, which makes the pain less intense.

 The Cooling Options are: